 The Shopper’s Guide to Topsham

-If 2020 has taught us anything, it’s that good shops – distinctive, independent ones that showcase top quality locally-sourced products – are a real joy.
+If recent times have taught us anything, it’s that good shops – distinctive, independent ones that showcase top quality locally-sourced products – are a real joy.

 And so it is with Topsham, where over 40 independent stores and many more local businesses create a slice of retail heaven like nowhere else in the Exeter area.
 A vibrant mix of old and new independent shops, the town has its own timeless charm.